The Last Spritz

 DumontEDP

 Dumont Nitro Black doesn't just copy Aventus — it interprets it.
 The pineapple-bergamot-blackcurrant opening is straight from the Aventus playbook, but then it takes a hard left into a darker, smokier, more resinous direction.
-There's a rich tobacco-ish quality in the base that Aventus doesn't have, which makes Nitro Black feel more evening-appropriate and a touch more distinctive.
+The amber-vanilla base gives it a warmer, more evening-appropriate signature that Aventus's ambergris-musk drydown doesn't quite reach for.

-Performance is solid without being remarkable: 8–10 hours on skin, moderate projection.
+Performance is solid without being remarkable: 8–10 hours on skin, solid projection through the first two hours.
 The bottle is no-frills but the juice is genuinely impressive for the price.
 Best bought as a standalone rather than a direct Aventus substitute — it's earned that right.
+See the full breakdown.

 Supremacy Collector's Edition